Compassionate Root Cause Analysis

 What is compassionate root cause analysis?
-Let’s start off by defining compassion:
+Let’s start by defining compassion:

 Merriam-Webster DictionaryCompassion: Sympathetic consciousness of others’ distress together with a desire to alleviate it.

 Compassionate root cause analysis doesn’t place blame or look to find who made a mistake.
-Rather, compassionate root cause analysis looks to help those who are in distress, understand what happened, and what they can do to prevent anyone else from having to suffer through a similar mistake because ANYONE could have had the same experience.
+Rather, compassionate root cause analysis looks to help those in distress understand what happened and what they can do to prevent anyone else from having to suffer through a similar mistake because ANYONE could have had the same experience.

 Have you known anyone involved in a fatal accident?
 A fire, explosion, collision, or construction accident with multiple injuries and fatalities.
 What commonly happens after this type of accident?
 Often, senior managers look for someone to blame.
 That person (usually lower in the organization) is punished, fired, or even criminally prosecuted.

 But this isn’t all that happens.
 Often, people who made a mistake that led to the accident blame themselves for the injuries and deaths of others.
 They become depressed.
 They carry a heavy burden of blame for the remainder of their life.

 All of this blame happens without compassionate root cause analysis.
 The deeper causes of the accident aren’t considered before blame is attributed to the individuals involved.

 I have personally met and discussed accidents with those that blamed themselves and carried a heavy burden.
 In some cases, I was able to have the “guilty parties” attend a TapRooT® Root Cause Analysis Course.
 What did they learn?

 First, they learned to develop a SnapCharT®.
 That helped them get a much clearer picture of what went wrong.
 A better picture than they had after being “investigated” in a blame-oriented system.